 Use your account recovery key

-Important: Before you start the recovery process, make sure you have your single-use recovery key that you previously generated and saved.
+Important: Before you start the recovery process, make sure you have the recovery key that you previously generated and saved.

-You start the recovery process by selecting Forgot your password? from the login page.
-Then you need to verify your email address with a verification code we send you by email or a 2-factor authentication (2FA) token from your authenticator app.
+You start the recovery process from the login page.
+If you have an account protected by a Master Password, select Forgot password?
+If you have a passwordless account, select Don’t have a logged in device?
+Then you need to verify your email address with a verification code we send to your email address, or with a 2-factor authentication (2FA) token from your authenticator app.

 If you want to use your recovery key on a new device, you need to verify your identity first using the same process used when adding a new device.
 After you enter your email address, you need to enter a verification code or a 2FA token based on your existing security settings.